jayoung/MalikLab_bioinformaticsResources/notes/FHCRC_compute_resources.md

 ```

-6. a tidier way to run a series of commands within a single sbatch job is to create a "shell script" - see above.
+6. a tidier way to run a series of commands within a single sbatch job is to create a "shell script" - [see above](https://github.com/jayoung/MalikLab_bioinformaticsResources/blob/main/notes/FHCRC_compute_resources.md#running-a-series-of-commands).

 To run a shell script in sbatch mode, type `sbatch myCommands.sh`.

-If we want to load modules within a shell script, we need to include a ‘source’ line exactly like the second line in this more complicated shell script:
+If we want to load modules within an sbatch script, we need to include a `source` line exactly like the second line in this more complicated shell script.
+Sometimes it still seems to work without the `source` line, but sometimes it doesn't, so let's keep it.
 ```
 #!/bin/bash
 source /app/lmod/lmod/init/profile
-module load Bowtie2
+module load Bowtie2/2.5.4-GCC-13.2.0
 bowtie2 --help
+module purge
 ```
 Here’s how you actually run the shell script:
 `sbatch myCommands.sh`

 or, with additional options:
 `sbatch --cpus-per-task=8 -t 1-0 --job-name=myJob1 myCommands.sh`